Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-Students will be exposed to a variety of ways in which Indigenous peoples around the world have resisted colonization, revitalized Indigenous knowledge, and shaped Indigenous identities in both the past and the present.
+Students examine the variety of ways in which Indigenous peoples around the world have resisted colonization, revitalized Indigenous knowledges, and shaped Indigenous identities in both the past and the present.

 IPK 205